GTPB/PDA18/pages/sdaMsqrobSimple.md

 ![Figure 5.
 Lab 3 Annotation](./figs/lab3Annotation.png)
 Experimental annotation file have a typical structure.
 For the CPTAC dataset analyzed with MaxQuant, the first column equals the names given in MaxQuant’s “Experiment” column.
 Other columns indicate other variables related to the study design.
 Here it is only the treatment (“spike-in condition”).

-*Hint: If the file location was already specified and the peptides file was uploaded, you can generate the “run” column of this file automatically in the output folder by clicking the “Create annotation file” button.
+*__Hint__: If the file location was already specified and the peptides file was uploaded, you can generate the “run” column of this file automatically in the output folder by clicking the “Create annotation file” button.
 The other columns need to be filled in manually based on the experimental design.*

 After setting your output location and uploading your files, your input screen should look as follows: